Aspiring-Writer/_posts/kaa-2.md

 He chuckled, "So oblivious and yet so unafraid."

-Yeah, he's crazy and maybe even dangerous. *Carlos was like that.* No. I wasn't going to think about him, I needed to focus on here and now.
+Yeah, he's crazy and maybe even dangerous. *Carlos was like that.* No. I wasn't going to think about him, I needed to focus on the here and now.

 "What exactly am I oblivious to?"